CPAN-Security/security.metacpan.org/docs/cna-faq.md

 If we've written to you, then please respond that you do not maintain the module and are unwilling to update it.

 Some members of CPANSec might volunteer to take on maintenance, just to release a fix.
-In some cases, they may also mark the module as "deprecated" if we believe the module is no longer suited for it's purpose, or there are better solutions.
+In some cases, they may also mark the module as "deprecated" if we believe the module is no longer suited for it's purpose, or if there are better solutions.

 #### But this module has been deleted from CPAN